 BIPOC Embodied Refuge is held and guided by the teachings that liberation arises both from within the body and in community when cultivated and regularly practiced.

 BIPOC Embodied Refuge, a sangha (community) for those who identify as Black, Indigenous, and People of Color, facilitated by Lissa and Guests, meets on the second and fourth Sunday 10-11:30a EST online via zoom.
 Closed Captioning available.

 These gatherings are intended to support studying the dharma together alongside healing collective and intergenerational race-and oppression-based trauma via the body and in community as well as cultivating communal and intergenerational resilience and reclamation.

-Our meetings are held utilizing community agreements and the framework of Buddhist principles as an opportunity to find nourishment in community and the dharma.
-We also utilize the the book My Grandmother’s Hands by Resmaa Menakem and other guides.
+Our meetings are held utilizing community agreements and the framework of Buddhist principles and trauma-responsive practices as an opportunity to find nourishment in community and the dharma.

 The meetings will begin with a guided meditation and will also include embodied practices, dharma reflections, check-ins, and song.
 Space will be held for all that’s present in a way that supports a trauma-responsive approach, self and collective care, and community and connection.